-Steamed plain rice and Miso soup are the staple food of the Japanese, so a variety of condiments for rice are available at supermarkets in Japan.
+Steamed plain rice and miso soup are the staples of the Japanese diet, so a wide range of condiments for rice are available at supermarkets in Japan.

-Furikake is relatively well-known in some countries and, in recent years, can be bought on online shopping sites like Amazon.com.
+Furikake is relatively well known in some countries and, in recent years, can be bought on online marketplaces like Amazon.com.

 Nagatanien Ochazuke-Nori (永谷園 お茶づけ海苔)

 The Ochazuke Nori produced and sold by the Japanese food company “Nagatanien (永谷園)” is one of the most common rice seasonings in Japan.